As The Venice Symphony celebrates its 45th “Sapphire” season, we also celebrate a new beginning with our incoming music director/conductor Troy Quinn.

 Sat, April 27 at 3:30 pm

-We’ll be singing The Saint Louis Blues as The Venice Symphony concludes our 45th Season with outstanding works by great American composers, including Duke Ellington, Aaron Copland and John Williams.
-Concertmaster Marcus Ratzenboeck solos on Ashokan Farewell and Sweet Georgia Brown.
+Tickets are getting limited for our final concert of the season at The Venice Performing Arts Center.
+American Roots features outstanding works by great American composers, including Duke Ellington, Aaron Copland and John Williams.
+Concertmaster Marcus Ratzenboeck solos on the haunting Ashokan Farewell from “The Civil War” and on Leroy Anderson’s exuberant Fiddle Faddle .
 Concert Sponsor: Barbara Freeman

 Sat., May 25 at 7:30 pm, followed by Fireworks!
 Rain Date, Sun.
 May 26